 Thread::wait() call.
 Using nonblocking calls is good practice because Mbed OS can schedule and run other threads while the first thread is waiting.

 Building this example

-To use mbed CLI to build this example, follow the instructions in the Handbook.
-The instructions here relate to using the os.mbed.com Online Compiler.
+To use Mbed CLI to build this example, follow the instructions in the documentation.
+The instructions here relate to using the Arm Online Compiler.

-You can find more instructions for using the mbed Online Compiler in the Handbook.
+You can find more instructions for using the Mbed Online Compiler in the documentation.

 - Fri Sep 14 13:15:02 2018 +0100

 - Commit message:

 Changed in this revision